You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 There are more and more speed cameras.
 If you don't respect the speed limits, your rental company will receive your fines and deduct them from your deposit.

-Below, I've listed the fines for the most common offences:
+Below is a list of the fines for the most common offenses:

 Most common fines